-As a Transformation Coach, when working with my clients on their thought process and negative thoughts, we start with building awareness before we get to manifestation.
+As a Licensed Psychotherapist and Transformation Coach, when working with my clients on their thought process and negative thoughts, we start with building awareness before we get to manifestation.
 Today, I am sharing one tool with you to help you to begin retraining your brain through by redirecting and stopping unwanted, unhelpful, negative thoughts.
 Keep reading to find out how.

 I was stuck in a Human Resources job that I had worked really hard to get there.
 I thought this job was going to be my answer to higher pay that would help my family advance.
 Once I was in the position, I quickly learned that the demands, hours, and stress came at a high price.
 I was miserable.
 I was taught to work hard to move up and be ‘successful.’
 I believed quitting to peruse my own business would be too risky, and everyone would think I was a quitter.
 In my family, we were taught to suck it up and not quit.
 I began losing sleep over this.
 I found my mind running crazy, ruminating on hurtful thoughts about myself.
 During the day, it was no different.
 I was always analyzing, justifying my decision to stay stuck, and miserable.
 After all, I had a family who depended on me and looked up to me.
 I was always in a bad mood, which made these harmful and hurtful thoughts amplify.
 Once I started practicing this technique, I startedto become more aware of just how often and how intensely my thoughts were.
 I realized how I was harming myself and my family by not taking care of these self-defeating thoughts, which was the opposite of what I wanted.
 It was becoming more and more clear to me where these thoughts stemmed from in my past.
 More importantly, how to take control and change it!
 That is when I found my inner peace and power!”